TomatoApps/ElecTechz/README.md

 # ElecTechz

-ElecTechz is an Android application that features an e-commerce store for electronic products and a job board for electricians.
+ElecTechz is an Android application that features an e-commerce store for electronic products and a jobs board for electricians.

 # Screenshots